Wouter-IT/map-tutorials/TESTING.md

 # Testing

 ## Code Validation
-In order to properly test the FakeFairytale Battle Maps website it has to be run through the W3C HTML Validator and W3C CSS Validator respectively.
-No error were encountered during this process as some had already been addressed during an earlier stage of the development process.
+In order to properly test the FakeFairytale Battle Maps website it has to be run through the [W3C HTML Validator](https://validator.w3.org/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) respectively.
+No errors were encountered during this process as some had already been addressed during an earlier stage of the development process.
 The CSS Validation passed without errors during it's first validation.

 ### HTML